 We all consume gluten on a daily basis, through our food.
-Most people don't have any problems with the processing of gluten, but there are people who are not able to do so.
-One in 1000 people suffer from this incompatibility.
-A gluten intolerance can occur at any age and even develop into a chronic illness.
+Most people don’t have any problems with the processing of gluten, but there are people who are not able to do so.
+One in 1000 people suffers from this incompatibility.
+A gluten intolerance can occur at every age, and even develop into a chronic illness.

 What is gluten intolerance?

 During a gluten intolerance the body reacts to gluten (“adhesive protein”), which is mostly found in cereals such as wheat, barley, rye and oats.
 The body can’t break it down.
 As a result the small intestine is attacked, sometimes even leading to an infection.
 This means that vital nutrients such as vitamins, carbohydrates, minerals and fats can only be partially absorbed by the small intestine.
 Often, this can lead to deficiency symptoms.
 Especially the minerals calcium and iron are absorbed in small amounts by people who are affected.